arcaccra/arc_docs/docs/ALJ Intensive/Teams/Bin to Cash/Home.md

 - Observed informal waste collection
 - Interviewed 20 recyclers

-### 🔴 Phase 2: What Didn't Work[¶](https://www.arcaccra.com/ALJ%20Intensive/Teams/Bin%20to%20Cash/Home/Home/#phase-2-what-didnt-work "Permanent link")
+### 🔴 Phase 2: What isn't Working[¶](https://www.arcaccra.com/ALJ%20Intensive/Teams/Bin%20to%20Cash/Home/Home/#phase-2-what-isn't-working "Permanent link")

-- Tried cash-for-waste without verification
+- There isn't an efficient means to connect the stakeholders in the system
-- Piloted an SMS-only system (low adoption)
+- Current systems doesn't have a lot of waste creators on board

 ### 🟢 Phase 3: The Breakthrough[¶](https://www.arcaccra.com/ALJ%20Intensive/Teams/Bin%20to%20Cash/Home/Home/#phase-3-the-breakthrough "Permanent link")